andandandand/model-deployment-workshop/README.md

-# Dockerized FastAPI Template
+# Deploying a Resnet34 Convolutional Network through FastAPI

-This repository is a didactic template on serving a PyTorch model through FastAPI.
+This repository is a didactic template on serving a PyTorch Resnet34 through FastAPI.

-As an example, it serves ResNet34 model for image classification.
-You can find the model in `models/` directory.
+You can find the model in the `models/` directory.

+We use ONNX, Docker, and Docker Compose in our workflow.

 ## Project Structure